-The delivery deadline for the final project designs will be 7 June 2016.
+The delivery deadline for the final project designs is the 7 June 2016.
 Each project must be submitted in digital format only via the website: http://www.cosentinodesignchallenge.org/

 There are three first prizes of 1,000 euros each for both categories, making an overall total of 6,000 euros in prize money.
-The decision of the jury, which comprises high profile figures from the world of architecture and design, will be announced during the month of June 2016.
+The decision of the jury, which comprises of high profile figures from the world of architecture and design, will be announced during June 2016.